usacfi/CovidSurveillance/readme.txt

 # Example commandline to run script:

->>> python3 main.py -i references/Sequences/Morocco/48_Morocco_gisaid_hcov-19_2020_07_21_03.fasta -g input/reference_genes_locations.txt
+>>> python3 main.py -i references/Sequences/Morocco/48_Morocco_gisaid_hcov-19_2020_07_21_03.fasta  -aln True
--o output/mutations.fasta -ref "NC_045512.2 Severe acute respiratory syndrome coronavirus 2 isolate Wuhan-Hu-1, complete genome" -aln True

 Required parameters:
- -i is the input fasta file with the reference genome and test genomes -g is the input text file that indicates what and where are the relevant reference genes -o is the output fasta file
+ -i is the input fasta file with the reference genome and test genomes

 Optional parameters:
  -ref is the reference genome name (Wuhan strain) the default is the name of the first genome in the input fasta file.
- -aln TRUE when the input needs alignment and FALSE when the input is already aligned -eps is the input text file that lists the epitope regions
+ -aln TRUE when the input needs alignment and FALSE when the input is already aligned -eps is the input text file that lists the epitope regions -loc is the input text file that indicates what and where are the relevant reference genes -g fasta file with only the reference genome
+ -o is the output fasta file

 # The program should run with Python 3.6 or later

 Input files:
  - 48_Morocco_gisaid_hcov-19_2020_07_21_03.fasta
  - Reference_gene_locations.txt
+ - NCBI Reference Sequence_NC_045512.2.fasta
  - epitopes.txt (optional)

 Output files: